introduccion-a-los-programas-cad-para-impresion-3d

 Finally, CAD programs allow us to create 2D drawings and representations of the parts and assemblies we create.
 The process is very similar in all CAD programs.

 First, there are tools to add a main view of a part or assembly according to some orientation.
-Subsequently, we add auxiliary views, sections, cuts, details.
-And on them, we dimension, add symbols, or annotations.
+Then we add auxiliary views, sections, cuts, details.
+And on them we dimension, add symbols or annotations.

 impresion-3d-introduccion-cad-draft

-In the maker field, in general, this functionality may not be so widely used.
-Even in the professional world, there is a trend to disappear in favor of manufacturing with 3D viewers.
+In the maker field, in general, this may not be such a widely used functionality.
+Even in the professional world, it is a trend that is disappearing in favor of manufacturing with 3D viewers.

 Parametric Associative Design

-Perhaps the most outstanding feature of CAD programs is their associative and parametric nature.
-In fact, on many occasions, we refer to CAD software as “associative drawing” or “parametric drawing”.
+Perhaps the most notable feature of CAD programs is their associative and parametric nature.
+In fact, we often refer to CAD software as “associative drawing” or “parametric drawing”.

 This means that all operations maintain a dependency on the previous ones.
-In this way, if we modify a previous operation, all subsequent operations are maintained and reflect this modification.
+In this way, if we modify a previous operation, all subsequent ones are maintained and reflect this modification.

-Logically, for this, the modification must allow the subsequent operations to remain valid.
-For example, if we chamfer a hole and then modify the hole, the chamfer operation becomes “lost” and is no longer valid.
+Logically, for this to happen, the modification must allow the subsequent operations to remain valid.
+For example, if we chamfer a hole and later modify the hole, the chamfer operation is “lost” and is no longer valid.

 Operation Tree